UCI-GREGoR/wgs-calling/README.md

   - `sv-ensemble`: settings controlling SV ensemble calling. note that the below settings can be applied in combination
 	- `min-count`: the minimum number of tools' outputs in which a variant (or something similar nearby) must appear to survive ensemble filtering
 	- `required-callers`: a list of which tools, if any, a variant absolutely must appear in to survive ensemble filtering
+  - `sv-remove-breakends`: whether or not to filter `SVTYPE=BND` variants from ensemble calling output
   - `outcome`: which endpoint to run to. permitted values: `fastqc` (for read QC only); `alignment`; or `calling`; or `release` to prepare results for distribution
   - `symlink-fastqs`: whether to copy (no) or symlink (yes) input fastqs into workspace. symlinking is faster and more memory-efficient, but less reproducible, as the upstream files may vanish leaving no way to regenerate your analysis from scratch.